Max Minghella

-Max Giorgio Choa Minghella (born 16 September 1985) is an English actor, film producer, director, and screenwriter.
-He is known for his roles in the films Syriana (2005), Art School Confidential (2006), Elvis and Anabelle (2007), The Social Network (2010), The Ides of March (2011), The Internship (2013), Horns (2013), and Spiral (2021), as well as his role as Nick Blaine in the television series The Handmaid's Tale (2017–present), which earned him a Primetime Emmy Award nomination in 2021.
+Maxwell Giorgio Choa Minghella (born 16 September 1985) is an English actor and director.
+He is known for his roles in the films Syriana (2005), Art School Confidential (2006), Elvis and Anabelle (2007), The Social Network (2010), The Darkest Hour (2011), The Ides of March (2011), The Internship (2013), Horns (2013), and Spiral (2021), as well as his role as Nick Blaine in the television series The Handmaid's Tale (2017–2025), which earned him a nomination for a Primetime Emmy Award.

-Early life and education
+Early life and family

-Minghella was born in Hampstead, London, the son of director Anthony Minghella (1954–2008) and dancer and choreographer Carolyn Jane Choa.
-His father was born in Ryde, Isle of Wight, and was of Italian descent, and his mother was born in Hong Kong.
+Minghella was born on 16 September 1985 in Hampstead, London, the son of director Anthony Minghella (1954–2008) and dancer and choreographer Carolyn Jane Choa.

+Minghella's father was born in Ryde on the Isle of Wight, and was of Italian descent.
+His mother, who was from Hong Kong, is from a family of multiple heritage.
+His maternal grandfather George Choa was of three-quarters Chinese and one-quarter Jewish descent, and his maternal grandmother Maisie Nora (née Kotewall) was of Indian Parsi, English, Irish, Swedish and Chinese ancestry.
+Sir Robert Kotewall is his great-grandfather.
+Olympic swimmer Robyn Lamsam is his second cousin through the Kotewalls.

 While Minghella was growing up he spent time on his father's film sets.
 He has said that he has "fond memories" of them and that he felt "no pressure" from his father to succeed in the entertainment industry.
 He was educated at St Anthony's Preparatory School and University College School in Hampstead.
 He then attended Columbia University, which he considered his "first priority", and studied history, graduating in 2009.
 He was a resident of John Jay Hall during his studies at Columbia.
 He typically worked on films only during his summer breaks.
 He has said that he felt like "an English boy at an American school", that he kept to himself, and that most of his fellow students did not know that he was an actor.

-Heritage

-Minghella's father was born on the Isle of Wight, and was of Italian descent.
-His mother, who was from Hong Kong, is from a family of multiple heritage.
-His maternal grandfather George Choa was of three-quarters Chinese and one-quarter Jewish descent, and his maternal grandmother Maisie Nora (née Kotewall) was of Indian Parsi, English, Irish, Swedish and Chinese ancestry.

-Sir Robert Kotewall is his great-grandfather.
-Olympic swimmer Robyn Lamsam is his second cousin through the Kotewalls.